Constraint-Aware Flow Matching via Randomized Exploration: Experiments

 \subsection{Synthetic Experiments}

-For each synthetic case, five approaches are compared: FM \cite{lipman2023flow}, RFM \cite{reflectedfm}, MDM \cite{mirror}, FM-DD, and FM-RE.
-We report the constraint violation rate and the Sliced Wasserstein Distance (SWD) \cite{swd, Rabin} averaged over $100$ generation trials ($10^{4}$ samples each) in Table~\ref{tb:synres}.
+For each synthetic case, the following approaches are compared: FM \citep{lipman2023flow}, RFM \citep{reflectedfm}, MDM \citep{mirror}, NAMM \citep{feng2025neural}, PDM \citep{Christopher2024ConstrainedSW}, FM-DD, and FM-RE.
+The details of the compared baselines are provided in Appendix~\ref{app:baselinedetails}.
+We report the constraint violation rate and the Sliced Wasserstein Distance (SWD) \citep{swd, Rabin} averaged over $100$ generation trials ($10^{4}$ samples each) in Table~\ref{tb:synres}.
 SWD measures the similarity between two distributions, with smaller values indicating greater similarity.
 N/A means RFM and MDM cannot apply to some of the cases.

 \paragraph{$\mathbf{2}$-D toy examples:} We first test the effectiveness and visualize the generation performance of the proposed methods on $2$-D constraint sets, including a box constraint (\textbf{Box}) and a disconnected boxes constraint (\textbf{$\mathbf{2}$ boxes}).
 Notably, the \textbf{$\mathbf{2}$ boxes} constraint is non-convex and disconnected.